Fullaxx/microraids/PREPARE_EXAMPLE.md

 Next we will put a btrfs filesystem on each new partition. \
 I chose btrfs for the data checksumming feature. \
 Scrubbing the disk regularly will allow us to prematurely identify issues that can be resolved. \

-We will assign a label to each filesystem that matches the serial number of the drive.
+We will assign a label to each filesystem that matches the serial number of the drive. \
+Then we will create a mountpoint and a mapping file that will be used by other scripts later.
 ```
 for DISK in /dev/sd[defghijk]; do
   PART="${DISK}1"
   LABEL=$(hdparm -I ${DISK} | grep 'Serial Number:' | awk '{print $3}')
   mkfs.btrfs -L ${LABEL} ${PART}
+  mkdir -p /mnt/${PART} /mnt/${PART}
+  echo "/mnt/${PART}" >> ~/mnt_locations.map
 done
 ```